Zirkonium88/cdk-validator/README.md

 ## Implementation in your CDK-App

 The example of this app deploys an S3 bucket.
 This one should be safe.
-These include encryption with KMS, a bucket policy that requires TLS and block public.
+We will use encryption with KMS, a bucket policy that requires TLS and block public.
 Versioning should be enabled, to create some kind of deletion protection.

 ```Python
 # ./cdk-validator/cdk_validator/cdk_validator_stack.py